Marilyn Monroe: Was She Killed? Was Her Death Staged?

 While it has been well over 60 years since legendary actress Marilyn Monroe passed away, the circumstances behind her death continue to haunt many.
 That’s because there have been several accounts of what really happened to her on the fateful evening of August 4, 1962, inside her home at 12305 Fifth Helena Drive in Brentwood, Los Angeles.
 However, Fox’s/Hulu’s ‘Celebrity Crime Scene: Marilyn Monroe’ reinvestigates the matter to challenge the official account and hopefully reach a more comprehensive conclusion.

-Marilyn Monroe Cause of Death Was a Probable Suicide
+Marilyn Monroe’s Cause of Death Was Determined to be a Probable Suicide

 Many Theories Allege Marilyn Monroe Was Killed and the Crime Scene Staged

-A few of the many reasons behind these conspiracy theories is that while Marilyn had officially died of an overdose, there was water bottle or glass around her to suggest she had swalloed pills.
-Moreover, according to records, her bedsheets were almost too prestine to suggest a drug overdose and there was also a clear lack of any vomit or bodily functions.
-As per the show, the window was also seeming broken from the inside out rtaher than the other way around because the glass pieces were shattered outside and not in.
-The fact that Marilyn’s housekeeper claimed to have been doing laundry when she found Marilyn at 3 am also seemed strange, making many syspect the scene was staged to suggest suicde.
+A few of the many reasons behind these conspiracy theories are that while Marilyn had officially died of an overdose, there was no water bottle or glass around her to suggest she had swallowed pills.
+Moreover, according to records, her bedsheets were almost too pristine to suggest a drug overdose, and there was also a clear lack of any vomit or bodily functions.
+As per the show, the window also seemed broken from the inside out rather than the other way around, because the glass pieces were shattered outside, not in.
+The fact that Marilyn’s housekeeper claimed to have been doing laundry when she found Marilyn at 3 am also seemed strange, making many suspect the scene was staged to suggest suicide.

-As for how the actress died, these therories suggest she was either killed owing to her alleged affairs with both Attorney General Robert F. Kennedy and President John F. Kennedy.
-According to records, both men have divulged some secrets to her during their time together, which she allegedly threathened to expose after the attorney general broke up with her mere days prior.
-Many believe her home was already bugged by the FBI director as they feared her leaking state secrets to communists or communist sympathizers, so they decided to take matters into their own hands.
-In other words, some theories suggest she was killed by the FBI or the CIA owing to her alleged affairs.
-Another suggests she was taken out by the mafia as they wished to get back at the President and the attorney general for cracking down on them.
-In other words, although Marilyn’s official cause of death remains suicde, many believe she was killed and her room was staged to appear as if she had taken her own life.
+As for how Marilyn died, these theories suggest she was killed owing to her alleged affairs with both Attorney General Robert F. Kennedy and President John F. Kennedy.
+According to some hypotheses, the men allegedly divulged sensitive information to her during their time together, and she reportedly threatened to expose them after an alleged falling-out with Robert mere days earlier.
+These theories claim her home was already bugged by the FBI as they feared her leaking said secrets to communists or communist sympathizers, so they decided to take matters into their own hands.

 Read More: What Pills Did Marilyn Monroe Take?
 What Caused Her Death?